Telecommunication-Telemedia-Assessment/SITI/README.md

 ## Usage

-Use `bin/SITI.exe` to run the program.
+Use `bin/SITI.exe` to run the program under Windows.
+For Unix, please build it yourself.

 The following command line options are available: